-1 technologies perfectly defined at this point, it will 2 be also important to get your questions on the 3 project, project related questions, because that will help us answer the exact nature of remediation 5 technologies and to make sure that we're being clear 6 in that analysis and description of those potential 7 remediation technologies.
+1 technologies perfectly defined at this point, it will 2 be also important to get your questions on the 3 project, project related questions, because that will 4 help us answer the exact nature of remediation 5 technologies and to make sure that we're being clear 6 in that analysis and description of those potential 7 remediation technologies.
 This slide provides just a 8 summary of the outreach meetings that we're having, 9 like todays; we're in the fourth of five.
 There is 10 another opportunity after this meeting in Big River 11 and that's this Thursday at 5:00.
 So, if you know of 12 others that might be interested in coming to a 13 meeting, let them know and they can come.
 And again, 14 the different ways to provide comments and submit your 15 comments to DTSC and thus to us, is verbally at 16 tonight's meeting, you can do them in writing tonight, 17 provide your comments in writing, or go home or go 18 back to the office and propose those comments and send 19 them into DTSC.
 But basically, if we could get your 20 comments by July 1st that will ensure that we can input 21 those comments into the consideration of the scope for 22 the EIR.
 So, with that, I'll turn it over to Jeanne.

-MS. MATSUMOTO: If you would like more information about this project, you can contact Aaron or myself.
-We also have a media contact, Public Information Officer,
+23 MS. MATSUMOTO: If you would like more information about 24 this project, you can contact Aaron or myself.
+We 25 also have a media contact, Public Information Officer,

 1 Jeanne Garcia.
 Because of the nature of this project being along the river, we have several repositories.
-2 3 They are listed up there; Needles, Chemehuevi Indian Reservation, the Golden Shores Public Library, the 5 Colorado River Indian Tribes Public Library, and at the Parker Public Library.
-The official administrative record, which you can also access, is 8 in Cypress, California, Region Four, Department of Toxic Substances Control.
+2 3 They are listed up there; Needles, Chemehuevi Indian 4 Reservation, the Golden Shores Public Library, the 5 Colorado River Indian Tribes Public Library, and at 6 the Parker Public Library.
+The official 7 administrative record, which you can also access, is 8 in Cypress, California, Region Four, Department of 9 Toxic Substances Control.
 One of my favorite ways 10 would be the website.
 This is kept very current.
 11 Documents are uploaded as they occur, so that would be 12 www.dtsc-topock.com.
 It keeps you informed.
-13 nice section on what's new, also a library to access 14 all of these documents.
-At this time, we would like to open for comments.
+It has a 13 nice section on what's new, also a library to access 14 all of these documents.
+At this time, we would like 15 to open for comments.
 Anyone?
 16 MALE: I do have one.
 Do you want me to stand?

-MS. MATSUMOTO: First thing, you don't have to stand. understand.
+17 MS. MATSUMOTO: First thing, you don't have to stand. Ι 18 understand.
+19 MALE: It's just a question when Aaron stated about in the 20 last four years the amount of contaminate or chromium 21 that's been recovered I think it was 4,700 pounds?
+22 MR. YUE: Correct, since 2004.
+23 MALE: that's the groundwater?
+I guess my question would 24 be, in the groundwater and the soils, is there an 25 estimate as to how many pounds may exist?